narendraj9/fp-nith/README.md

-Slides for Haskell workshop at NITH
+Slides and code for Haskell workshop at NITH